My colleague

 def _extract_tokens(self, *args, **kwargs): raise NotImplementedError

-Finally, the last method which needs to be implemented is _refresh
+Finally, the last method which needs to be implemented is _refresh,

-which should refresh the OAuth2Credentials
+which should refresh the OAuth2Credentials object and then update the

 current GData token after the refresh.
 Instead of using the passed in request

-object, we use one from httplib2
+object, we use one from httplib2 as we mentioned in imports.

 def _refresh(self, unused_request):